jripke74/fs-library-manager/README.md

 Inside the getBookInformation function, use the map() method on the catalog parameter to return a new array of just book titles.
 Refer to the example if you need help.

 Step 7
-Finally, create a getTotalPages function with a single parameter, accepting an array with book objects.
-The function should return the total number of pages in the books from the array passed to the function.
+Now it is time to see what the result will look like in the console.

+Below your getBookInformation function, add a console.log() and pass in a getBookInformation() function call with library for the argument.

+When done correctly, you should see an array of book titles in the console.

 Step 8
 Now, you should test out the functions by calling them with the appropriate arguments.